mprice36/NIEM.github.io/training/iepd-developer/index.md

 - Publish and Implement

     During the last phase, the Publish and Implement phase, you implement the IEPD into production and publish the IEPD for search, discovery, and reuse.

-## Objective

-This topic will help you to do the following:

-- Create a mapping document and map your exchange data elements to the NIEM data model.
-- Generate XML Schemas and other XML documents using NIEM tools.
-- Validate XML Schemas to ensure NIEM Conformance .

 ## Define an Exchange Content Model